Capital One Case Interview: Complete Guide (2026)

 Credit cards generate revenue through three main channels.

-• Interchange fees: When a cardholder makes a purchase, the merchant pays the credit card company a small percentage of the transaction (typically 1.5% to 3%).
-This is the largest revenue source for most credit card portfolios.
+- Interchange fees: when a cardholder makes a purchase, the merchant pays the card issuer a small percentage of the transaction, typically 1.5% to 3%.
+This is the largest revenue source for most credit card portfolios

-• Interest charges: When cardholders carry a balance past the billing cycle, the credit card company charges interest.
-Average credit card interest rates in the U.S. exceed 20% APR as of early 2026, according to the Federal Reserve.
+- Interest charges: when cardholders carry a balance past the billing cycle, the issuer charges interest.
+Average credit card interest rates in the U.S. exceed 20% APR as of early 2026, according to Federal Reserve data

 The major costs of running a credit card portfolio are: